-GRENE ROBOTICS-MSA Sept 2019 Page 7 of 12

-Customer by a third party alleging that any Purchased Service infringes or misappropriates such third party’s intellectual property rights (a “Claim Against Customer”), and will indemnify Customer from any damages, attorney fees and costs finally awarded against Customer as a result of, or for amounts paid by Customer under a settlement approved by GRENE ROBOTICS in writing of, a Claim Against Customer, provided Customer (a) promptly gives GRENE ROBOTICS written notice of the Claim Against Customer, (b) gives GRENE ROBOTICS sole control of the defense and settlement of the Claim Against Customer (except that GRENE ROBOTICS may not settle any Claim Against Customer unless it unconditionally releases Customer of all liability), and (c) gives GRENE ROBOTICS all reasonable assistance, at GRENE ROBOTICS’s expense.
+Customer by a third party alleging that any Purchased Service infringes or misappropriates such third party’s intellectual property rights (a “Claim Against Customer”), and will indemnify Customer from any damages, legal fees and costs finally awarded against Customer as a result of, or for amounts paid by Customer under a settlement approved by GRENE ROBOTICS in writing of, a Claim Against Customer, provided Customer (a) promptly gives GRENE ROBOTICS written notice of the Claim Against Customer, (b) gives GRENE ROBOTICS sole control of the defense and settlement of the Claim Against Customer (except that GRENE ROBOTICS may not settle any Claim Against Customer unless it unconditionally releases Customer of all liability), and (c) gives GRENE ROBOTICS all reasonable assistance, at GRENE ROBOTICS’s expense.
 If GRENE ROBOTICS receives information about an infringement or misappropriation claim related to a Service, GRENE ROBOTICS may in its discretion and at no cost to Customer (i) modify the Services so that they are no longer claimed to infringe or misappropriate, without breaching GRENE ROBOTICS’s warranties under “GRENE ROBOTICS Warranties” above, (ii) obtain a license for Customer’s continued use of that Service in accordance with this Agreement, or (iii) terminate Customer’s subscriptions for that Service upon 30 days’ written notice and refund Customer any prepaid fees covering the remainder of the term of the terminated subscriptions.
 The above defense and indemnification obligations do not apply if (1) the allegation does not state with specificity that the Services are the basis of the Claim Against Customer; (2) a Claim Against Customer arises from the use or combination of the Services or any part thereof with software, hardware, data, or processes not provided by GRENE ROBOTICS, if the Services or use thereof would not infringe without such combination; (3) a Claim Against Customer arises from Services under an Order Form for which there is no charge; or (4) a Claim against Customer arises from Content, a Non-GRENE ROBOTICS Application or Customer’s breach of this Agreement, the Documentation or applicable Order Forms.
+(Legal to vet)

 9.2 Indemnification by Customer.
-Customer will defend GRENE ROBOTICS and its Affiliates against any claim, demand, suit or proceeding made or brought against GRENE ROBOTICS by a third party alleging (a) that any Customer Data or Customer’s use of Customer Data with the Services, (b) a Non-GRENE ROBOTICS Application provided by Customer, or (c) the combination of a Non-GRENE ROBOTICS Application provided by Customer and used with the Services, infringes or misappropriates such third party’s intellectual property rights, or arising from Customer’s use of the Services or Content in an unlawful manner or in violation of the Agreement, the Documentation, or Order Form (each a “Claim Against GRENE ROBOTICS”), and will indemnify GRENE ROBOTICS from any damages, attorney fees and costs finally awarded against GRENE ROBOTICS as a result of, or for any amounts paid by GRENE ROBOTICS under a settlement approved by Customer in writing of, a Claim Against GRENE ROBOTICS, provided GRENE ROBOTICS (a) promptly gives Customer written notice of the Claim Against GRENE ROBOTICS, (b) gives Customer sole control of the defense and settlement of the Claim Against GRENE ROBOTICS (except that Customer may not settle any Claim Against GRENE ROBOTICS unless it unconditionally releases GRENE ROBOTICS of all liability), and (c) gives Customer all reasonable assistance, at Customer’s expense.
+Customer will defend GRENE ROBOTICS and its Affiliates against any claim, demand, suit or proceeding made or brought against GRENE ROBOTICS by a third party alleging (a) that any Customer Data or Customer’s use of Customer Data with the Services, (b) a Non-GRENE ROBOTICS Application provided by Customer, or (c) the combination of a Non-GRENE ROBOTICS Application provided by Customer and used with the Services, infringes or misappropriates such third party’s intellectual property rights, or arising from Customer’s use of the Services or Content in an unlawful manner or in violation of the Agreement, the Documentation, or Order Form (each a “Claim Against GRENE ROBOTICS”), and will indemnify GRENE ROBOTICS from any damages, legal fees and costs finally awarded against GRENE ROBOTICS as a result of, or for any amounts paid by GRENE ROBOTICS under a settlement approved by Customer in writing of, a Claim Against GRENE ROBOTICS, provided GRENE ROBOTICS (a) promptly gives Customer written notice of the Claim Against GRENE ROBOTICS, (b) gives Customer sole control of the defense and settlement of the Claim Against GRENE ROBOTICS (except that Customer may not settle any Claim Against GRENE ROBOTICS unless it unconditionally releases GRENE ROBOTICS of all liability), and (c) gives Customer all reasonable assistance, at Customer’s expense.
 The above defense and indemnification obligations do not apply if a Claim Against GRENE ROBOTICS arises from GRENE ROBOTICS’s breach of this Agreement, the Documentation or applicable Order Forms.
+(Legal to vet)